Humanistic Integrative Counsellor MBACP, BA Hons, Adv Dip

 The BACP provides a confidential service for members of the public to ask questions about their therapy if they have any concerns by calling 01455 883300, 07811 762114 or 07811 762256 or emailing firstname.lastname@example.org.

 Please refer to the BACP website for more information.

 Please contact me by the email link or call or text my mobile.
 I will always try to get back to you within 24 hours.
-It can be helpful to talk briefly by telephone before making an appointment, but not essential if you prefer not to.
+I offer a free 15 minute telephone or online consultation, if you would like this prior to arranging an initial counselling session.

 My practice is based in my home and I will provide the full address as required.
-There is a parking space available directly outside and it is less than 10 minutes walk from Welwyn Garden City bus and rail stations.
+There is parking available or it is 20 minutes walk from Welwyn Garden City bus and rail stations.